dani-coffee/cybersecurity-notes/tryhackme/Linux-fundamentals.md

 	-sudo add-apt-repository --remove ppa:webupd8team/sublime-text-3	➝remove the repository pps webupd8team

 •GPG (Gnu Privacy Guard) is based on asymmetric cryptography.It's a tool for cryptographic signing and verification.It ensures that software packages or repositories I download are authentic and haven’t been tampered with.When I run apt update or apt install, APT checks the digital signature on packages against the GPG key.If the signature matches, APT trusts the package and installs it.

+•Some examples of scripting using bash on the file i created called first_script.sh :

+	1.
+	#Defining the Interpreter
+	 #!/bin/bash
+	 echo "Hey, what’s your name?"
+	read name
+	echo "Welcome, $name"

+	2.
+	#Defining the Interpreter
+	#!/bin/bash
+	for i in {1..5};
+	do
+	echo $i
+	done

+	 3.
+	 # Defining the Interpreter
+	#!/bin/bash
+	echo "Please enter your name first:"
+	read name
+	if [ "$name" = "Dani" ]; then
+	        echo "Welcome Dani! "
+	else
+	        echo "Sorry!
+You are not authorized yo be here!" fi

+Then I have to use `chmod +x first_script.sh` to make it executable.I run it with `./first_script.sh`